nsbajaj/BTS630_Project/README.md

 NOTE: The product page will have all the settings to finalize marketplace listing.
 Verified purchasers will be able to give a product review on the purchased item, so that it helps the other customers to understand it better.

-## Description of Prototype to be delivered in BTS530
+## Description of Prototype to be delivered in BTS630
 Below are the prototypes we plan to deliver thorugh four iterations:
- 1. We plan to deliver a prototype system that will allow different account types such as admin, seller and buyer, to authenticate, view only certain interface/layout depending on account permissions.
+ 1.
- 2. We plan to deliver a prototype system that will provide admin users to operate the system.
-This includes, managing accounts, products and sellers will be able to add a product on the market place system for selling.
+ 2.
- 3. We plan to deliver a prototype system that will provide sellers with the ability to manage their business such as getting their products to be verified by the admin and update the inventory.
+ 3.
- 4. We plan to deliver a prototype system that will provide buyers with the ability to buy products and view transactions.
+ 4.

 ## Iteration 1 Tasks